UBCO-COSC-310-Winter-2022-T2/the-project-project-ricky/milestone2.md

   3.1.1 User needs to create account

 #### Use Case 3.
 Create a Class
+Primary actor: Instructor

+Description: Instructor adds their class so the site

+Pre-condition: User is signed in as an instructor

+Post-condition: Instructor has added their class to the site and their students are able to find and join

+Main scenario:
+1. User navigates to the add class page
+2. User enters the name of their institution
+3. They enter the name of their class and section
+4. Class is added to database and saved in their account

 #### Use Case 4.
 Enroll in/Join a Class
+Primary actor: Student

+Description: Student enrolls in a class

+Pre-condition: User is signed in as a student and the class they're enrolling in already exists on the system

+Post-condition: Student is enrolled in class and can participate in class questions/polls

+Main scenario:
+1. Student uses search tool to find their class
+2. Student joins course
+3. Course is added to student's course list

 #### Use case 5.
 Create a Poll/Quiz